-Alastair Cook hurt by friend Swann's comment that England would be better off without his captaincy at the World Cup
+England's captain Alastair Cook hurt by friend and England spinner Graeme Swann's comment that England would be better off without his captaincy at the ICC Cricket World Cup in 2015

 Cardiff: Alastair Cook numbers Graeme Swann as only a "so-called friend" after his former teammate's assertion that England would be better off without his captaincy at the World Cup.

 Cook's team put in a wretched performance with ball and then bat on the way to a 133-run defeat against India in Cardiff — after which he was at a loss to explain why they were "not at the races".